Leo-768/discord-voice-channel-bot/README.md

 * `v!help`
   * View all commands.
 * `v!setcat <category ID>`
-  * Set the type of voice channel to be generated.
+  * Set the category of voice channel to be generated.
 The voice channel inside may be deleted after disconnection.
 * `v!setcreat <channel ID>`
   * Set the channel that will generate the dynamic voice channel after joining, if it is in the above category, it will not be deleted.
 * `v!setname [<name>]`